chiliwasabi/tempeh/README.md

 # tempeh
-Tempeh, the traditional soy product from Indonesia
+Tempeh, a traditional soy product from Indonesia